-The women and children were housed in separate quarters where possible, but the women were still raped during the voyage.
+The women and children were housed in separate quarters where possible, but the women were still subject to be raped during the voyage.

 You can imagine the smell and stench in the hull of the boat.
 To try to control the smell and disease, the sailors would take buckets of salt water from the ocean and doused the Africans every few days.
 Some captains would allow the Africans top side to get some fresh air but most did not because the some Africans thought suicide would be better than the unknown of not knowing where they were going and what would become of them.
 Some believed that they were going to beaten by cannibals or their bodies ground into oil.